This no-churn mango turmeric ice cream is the perfect summertime treat! It’s made with real food ingredients, no dairy, and no added sugar.

 This recipe originally appeared on Unbound Wellness in 2016!
 It’s back with new photos and a slight new an improved recipe.

-I’ve been on a bit of a turmeric kick.
-After I started making my coconut turmeric bites, and adding turmeric to my bone broth, I decided to branch out and see what else I could add it to.
+I think it’s pretty safe to say that I’m obsessed with turmeric.
+After I started making my coconut turmeric bites, and my iced turmeric latte, I decided to branch out and see what else I could add it to.
 So there I was, standing in front of my fridge trying to find the perfect combination when I saw the frozen mango in my freezer.
 “Well… they’re the same color…” I thought, “it may work.”
 Oh, and it did.

 So, why turmeric?

-I mentioned a lot of this in my coconut turmeric bites recipe, but turmeric has great flavor and is known for it’s anti-inflammatory qualities.
+Turmeric has great flavor and is known for its anti-inflammatory qualities.
 Turmeric is a member of the same family as a ginger (another great, natural anti-inflammatory ingredient) and has been shown in many studies to reduce pain, and inflammation in those with chronic joint pain, and even RA.

 Are treats still okay if you’re dealing with inflammation?

 Though this ice-cream may contain turmeric, it’s not a supplement grade ice-cream 😉

 That being said, every person has their own threshold.
 Many people dealing with serious inflammation are best off avoiding sugar, even natural sugar like mango.
 We’re all bio-individuals and what works for one person may not work for the other, and so forth.